github/docs/content/get-started/onboarding/getting-started-with-github-ae.md

 ### 2. Building {% data variables.product.prodname_actions %}
 {% data reusables.getting-started.actions %}

-For more information on enabling and configuring {% data variables.product.prodname_actions %} on {% data variables.product.prodname_ghe_server %}, see "[Getting started with {% data variables.product.prodname_actions %} for {% data variables.product.prodname_ghe_managed %}](/admin/github-actions/using-github-actions-in-github-ae/getting-started-with-github-actions-for-github-ae)."
+For more information on enabling and configuring {% data variables.product.prodname_actions %} for {% data variables.product.prodname_ghe_managed %}, see "[Getting started with {% data variables.product.prodname_actions %} for {% data variables.product.prodname_ghe_managed %}](/admin/github-actions/using-github-actions-in-github-ae/getting-started-with-github-actions-for-github-ae)."

 ### 3. Using {% data variables.product.prodname_pages %}
 {% data variables.product.prodname_pages %} is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository in your enterprise and publishes a website.
 You can enable or disable {% data variables.product.prodname_pages %} for your users at the organization level.
 For more information, see "[Configuring {% data variables.product.prodname_pages %} for your enterprise](/admin/configuration/configuring-your-enterprise/configuring-github-pages-for-your-enterprise)."

 ## Part 5: Using {% data variables.product.prodname_dotcom %}'s learning and support resources
-Your users can learn more about Git and {% data variables.product.prodname_dotcom %} with our learning resources, and you can get the support you need when setting up and managing your {% data variables.product.prodname_ghe_server %} instance with {% data variables.product.prodname_dotcom %} Enterprise Support.
+Your users can learn more about Git and {% data variables.product.prodname_dotcom %} with our learning resources, and you can get the support you need with {% data variables.product.prodname_dotcom %} Enterprise Support.

 ### 1. Learning with {% data variables.product.prodname_learning %}
 Your users can learn new skills by completing fun, realistic projects in their very own {% data variables.product.prodname_dotcom %} repository with [{% data variables.product.prodname_learning %}](https://lab.github.com/).
 Each course is a hands-on lesson created by the {% data variables.product.prodname_dotcom %} community and taught by the friendly Learning Lab bot.